 Over the years the area has proved a magnet for artists, writers and musicians who all contribute to a vibrant arts scene that draws thousands of visitors each year.
 Twice a year the artistic community invites the public into their homes during the East Neuk Open Studios event and another popular attraction is the annual Pittenweem Arts Festival which takes place during the summer in public venues and artists’ homes throughout the fishing village.
 Galleries to visit include – among others – Fisher Studio and Gallery, and a few miles further up the coast is Crail Pottery where the public can visit a workshop that produces a diverse range of stoneware, terracotta planters, raku and hand-painted earthenware.

 For foodies, there is much to savour.
 Fresh lobster is sold at Crail harbour and Anstruther is now famous across Britain for its award-winning fish and chip shops.
 The town earns its living mainly through catering for tourists from across Britain and Europe who swell its 4000 or so population greatly every summer.
 There are plenty of hotels, B & Bs and fishermen’s cottages to welcome visitors and the locality’s award winning restaurants and pubs serve some of the freshest and tastiest seafood dishes on offer anywhere in Europe.
-The East Neuk’s best restaurants also include The Peat Inn, an establishment in an eponymous hamlet a few miles inshore from St Andrews, and Sangsters in Elie, both the recipients of Michelin stars.
+Among the East Neuk’s best restaurants is Michelin-starred The Peat Inn, an establishment in an eponymous hamlet a few miles inshore from St Andrews.
 At Cellardyke, diners can eat scallops at the Haven Bar and Restaurant which overlooks a picturesque harbour dating back to the 15th century – with any luck they might even spot dolphins swimming close-by in the Firth of Forth.
 The best of the local cafes include the Honey Pot at Crail and The Cocoa Tree Café in Pittenweem.

 This part of Fife is also home to some of the greatest links golf courses on the planet and fishing is another popular sport extremely well-catered for with local fishermen offering angling trips out to sea.
 For those who prefer to enjoy watching birds and wildlife, a boat called the May Princess takes tourists from Anstruther every day to the Isle of May which sits a few miles out to sea in the Firth of Forth.
 During medieval times the island was home to monks and a priory called St Adrians but today’s residents are mostly birds including eider ducks, puffins, guillemots, razorbills, shags, cormorants and terns.
 Harbour seals and grey seals can be seen on the island all year round and passengers aboard the May Princess often see dolphins and – on occasion – whales too.
 Indeed, the island has been designated as a Forth Islands Special Protection Area and writer Keith Brockie documented its richness of wildlife in One Man’s Island, one of the best selling Scottish nature books of all time which he will talk about at this year’s festival.